adityakkpk/All-About-React/Readme.md

 * Created a new react app using vite

-* Download all the required dependencies bu using follownig command:
+* Download all the required dependencies by using follownig command:
 ``` javascript
  npm i @reduxjs/toolkit react-redux react-router-dom appwrite @tinymce/tinymce-react html-react-parser react-hook-form
 ```